 “Give me your tired, your poor, your huddled masses yearning to breathe free,” is what everyone who visits the Statue of Liberty will read and hear.
 This welcoming beacon to the United States of America was one of the first things that greeted immigrants on their way to New York City via Ellis Island.

-Today, the Statue of Liberty and its home of Liberty Island, as well as the checkpoint of Ellis Island, are national parks.
+Today, the Statue of Liberty and its home of Liberty Island (one of the top attractions in New York City to visit), as well as the checkpoint of Ellis Island, are national parks.
 The Statue of Liberty and also Liberty Island are both UNESCO World Heritage Sites.
 It is easy to get ferry tickets to visit these historic locations with multiple ferries leaving from New York City and also from New Jersey every day.
 If your travel plans are not strict, try and get a reserved ticket up to the crown of the Statue of Liberty.
 There are only plenty of these exclusive tickets sold per day.